TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 #### Tyk Enterprise Developer Portal Storage Connection String

-In order to refer Tyk Enterprise Portal connection string to the selected database through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `EnterprisePortalStorageConnectionString`.
+In order to refer Tyk Enterprise Developer Portal connection string to the selected database through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `EnterprisePortalStorageConnectionString`.